Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 | **Task**     | **Runs** | **Blocks** | **Trials**      | **Total trials** |
 | Experiment 1 | 5       | 4          | 34-38 per block | 720             |

-<span style="background-color: red"><b>Attention:</b></span>
-**The iEEG data for the seven subjects listed below do not have the correct sampling rate in the original EDF files.
-The correct sampling rate for these subjects is 2048 Hz.
-The raw data has not been updated with the correct sampling rate to avoid alignment issues when constructing the events.
-However, the same measurements in the BIDS release, provided in the <a href="https://www.brainproducts.com/support-resources/brainvision-core-data-format-1-0/" target="_blank">BrainVision</a> format, have the correct sampling rate as expected.**

-**Subject_ID:** CE106, CE107, CE108, CE112, CE115, CE118, CE120

 #### Full Structure of Session

 Complete standard procedure of an iEEG session is available in <a href="https://github.com/Cogitate-consortium/cogitate-data/blob/main/assets/documentation_v1.1/linked_files_v1.1/SOP%20iEEG%20General_v2.pdf" target="_blank">iEEG Standard Operating Procedure</a>.